 Siren will integrate with existing initiatives wherever possible to avoid duplication and to maximise available resources.
 Every effort will be made to promote Siren, and link, with other young people’s environmental & community initiatives, both within the UK and elsewhere via social media.

 In three years time local young people and families will have the ability to influence the most important issues arising from our sea and vulnerable coastline, issues such as the changing climate, coastal erosion and plastic pollution.
 Young people will be equipped with knowledge, confidence, skills, tools and inspiration acquired through their involvement in a programme of high quality events, activities & workshops organised through Siren.

-To involve and inspire young people, and increase their confidence in tackling the issues of greatest concern and to give them organisational, project management and communication skills that will enable them to present their concerns to decision makers.
+To involve and inspire young people, and increase their confidence in tackling the issues of greatest concern and to give them organisational, project management and communication skills that will enable them to present their concerns to decision makers and their own communities.